What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 • Insufficient feedback mechanisms: The absence of constructive feedback leaves employees in the dark about their performance.
 Without guidance, they may lose motivation and gradually distance themselves from active participation, embodying the characteristics of quiet quitting.

-In the labyrinth of workplace dynamics, acknowledging the root causes of quiet quitting is the first step toward fostering a culture of sustained engagement.
+Acknowledging the root causes of quiet quitting is the first step toward fostering a hustle culture mentality.
 Just as a gardener tends to the roots for a flourishing garden, organizations must nurture the foundations of employee satisfaction and well-being.

 By addressing these root causes head-on, organizations can not only prevent quiet quitting but also cultivate an environment where each employee can thrive and contribute their best.